cpske/ISP/git/Using-Github.md

     cmd> git add src                   (add your source code) cmd> git commit -m "initial code checkin"
     ```
-2. On Github, create an **empty** repository for the project.
+2. On [Github](https://github.com) create an **empty** repository for the project.
-    a. on [github.com](https://github.com) click on the "+" icon at upper-right of your home page and choose "create a new repository".
+    a. on Github click on the "+" icon at upper-right of your home page and choose "create new repository".
     b. give the repository a name.
 It does **not** need to be the same as your local project name.
-For Programming 1, use the name the instructor specifies.
-    c. don't put any files in the new repo -- it must be EMPTY
+    c. don't put any files in the Github repo -- it must be EMPTY
     d. copy the URL that Github shows you, for example `https://github.com/billgates/assignment1.git`.
 3. On your local computer, add Github as "remote" repository.
-Suppose the repo you created in Step 2 has URL "https://github.com/billgates/assignment1.gif".
-Then you'd do:
+Suppose the repo you created in Step 2 has URL "https://github.com/billgates/assignment1.git".
+Then you'd enter:
    ```shell
    cmd> git remote add origin https://github.com/billgates/assignment1.git cmd> git push -u origin master
    ```
-   This adds the Github repo (assignment1) as a remote repository named "origin".  "origin" is the standard name for the default remote, but there is nothing special about the name "origin".  `git push` means to copy your local repository to the remote (github), `-u origin master` means to make "origin" the default target and "master" the default branch for a "push" command.
+   This adds the Github repo as a remote repository named "origin".  "origin" is the standard name for the default remote, but there is nothing special about the name "origin".  `git push` means to copy your local repository to the remote (github), `-u origin master` means to make "origin" be the default target and "master" the default branch for a "push" command.

 You only need to type `git push -u origin master` the **first time** you connect to Github.
 After that, when you want to update Github you just type:
 ```shell